siddharthlh24/Auto-garbage-disposal/README.md

 The current method we intend to use is as follows:-<br>
 1. Use a smart dustbin to send garbage level to the cloud.<br>
 2. Do a time analysis of the data.<br>
-3. Apply a K Means classifier to group data in to N distinct temporal groups where N is the number of trips a truck can make in a day.<br>
+3. Apply a K Means classifier to group data in to N distinct temporal groups.
+Here, N is the number of trips a truck can make in a day.<br>
 4. Accordingly, schedule timings when garbage truck should collect garbage and locations where they will be collected from.<br>

 # File descriptions